A Third Galaxy Missing Dark Matter along a Trail of Galaxies in the NGC 1052 Field

 We find that DF2, DF4, and DF9 are all outliers in the $r_{\rm e} - \sigma - M_\star$ plane.
 Galaxies with similar velocity dispersions are several times smaller in effective half-light radius and have several orders of magnitude lower stellar mass, whereas galaxies with similar stellar masses have much larger velocity dispersions.

 In order to understand the implications for the galaxies' dark matter content, in the right panel of Figure~\ref{Fig:Pop} we show inferred halo masses using the same sample.
-We follow the same procedure as \citet{2023MNRAS.519..871Z} in order to calculate halo mass: We first calculate $M_{\rm e}$ from Equation~\ref{Eq:Mass}.
-We then subtract off $M_{\rm e, \star}$ and run a least squares fit to find the halo mass which has a mass of $M_{\rm e, DM} = M_{\rm e}-M_{\rm e, \star}$ at $r_{\rm e}$, using NFW potentials with the same cosmology and concentration relation as \citet{2023MNRAS.519..871Z}.
-Finally, we adjust the halo mass based on the universal baryonic fraction, and -- though not applying hard limits -- mark results for objects that fall below the $r_{\rm e}$ limit or above the $M_{\rm e, DM}/M_{\rm e}$ limit of \citet{2023MNRAS.519..871Z} as unreliable (indicated in light shading).
+We follow the same procedure as \citet{2023MNRAS.519..871Z} in order to calculate halo mass: We first calculate $M_{\rm e}$ from Equation~\ref{Eq:Mass}, using the observed properties of the galaxies.
+We then subtract off the stellar mass $M_{\rm e, \star}$ and run a least squares fit to find the halo mass which has a mass of $M_{\rm e, DM} = M_{\rm e}-M_{\rm e, \star}$ at $r_{\rm e}$, using NFW potentials with the same cosmology and concentration relation as \citet{2023MNRAS.519..871Z}.
+Again following the procedure of \citet{2023MNRAS.519..871Z}, we `add back' the baryons by multiplying by $(1+\Omega_{\rm b}/\Omega_{\rm DM}) = (1+0.0464/0.235) \approx1.197$ such that $M_{\rm h}$ represents the overall halo mass, and mark results for objects that fall below the 10 pc effective radius limit or above the $M_{\rm e, DM}/M_{\rm e} = 0.99$ limit of \citet{2023MNRAS.519..871Z} as unreliable (indicated in light shading).
 For both sample's $V$ band magnitudes, we assume a global $M_\star/L_V = 2$ as found from stellar-dominated globular cluster dynamics \citep{2005ApJS..161..304M}.